Building a Scalable, Effective, and Steerable Search and Ranking Platform

-\textbf{Scalable platform.} The multi-layered model architecture also allows us to achieve high scalability.
-The more accurate, but computationally heavier, part of the ranking is performed on later layers only on a small subset of candidates obtained from the less accurate but more computationally efficient candidate generator layers.
+\textbf{Scalable platform.} As already mentioned, a multi-layered model architecture allows high scalability.
+The more accurate, but computationally heavier part of the ranking is performed on later layers only on a small subset of candidates obtained from the less accurate but more computationally efficient candidate generator layers.
 Thus, the highest scalability requirements are placed on the candidate generator.
-Scalability of the candidate generator layer is achieved through a vector store allowing efficient indexing, scoring, and personalized retrieval capabilities to scale for a large and growing item catalog and customer base.
-Our platform includes infrastructure to compute customer vectors based on past actions and context (such as country, browsing category or search query, etc.) and item vectors.
-The item vectors are indexed in an internally hosted vector store that supports efficient approximate nearest neighbors search and retrieval.
+Scalability of the candidate generator layer is achieved through a vector store allowing efficient indexing, scoring, and retrieval capabilities to scale for a large and growing item catalog and customer base.
+Our platform includes infrastructure to compute customer embeddings in near real-time each time a customer accesses the platform.
+Item embeddings are computed in a streaming-based fashion whenever a new item is introduced and afterward asynchronously indexed.